rajeshwar1993/spotlight/docs/PRD.md

         - Footer
             - General social media links
-            - Will work on this more in phase 2
+            - Will work on this more in Day 2

     - Create New page
         - Overview: This page will contain the flow to create a new My page (portfolio page)